Physical Therapy is As Beneficial As Knee Surgery for A Torn Meniscus; Study Finds

 To read more stories from knee pain sufferers who received knee pain relief from Dr. Schnee’s cold laser therapy for knee pain click on the link.

-Dr. Alexandra K. Schnee, D.C. – A cold laser therapy for knee pain doctor has been helping patients at the DFW Spine & Joint Center in Irving, Texas since 2001.
+Dr. Alexandra K. Schnee, D.C. – A cold laser therapy for knee pain doctor has been helping patients at the Atlas Medical Center in Irving, Texas since 2001.
 Her mission is to help knee pain sufferers regain their quality of life, and to help them avoid unnecessary knee surgery.
 Dr. Schnee is an author, and expert on the topic of cold laser therapy for the treatment of knee pain.
 She has created protocols that are used in Dr. Schnee’s Cold Laser Knee Program™.

 “Dr. Schnee’s Cold Laser Knee Program™ has been helping residents from the Dallas, Fort Worth, and Surrounding Areas with Chronic Knee Pain Since 2001.”

-Cold laser therapy for knee pain is an alternative knee treatment offered by Dr. Alexandra Schnee at the DFW Spine & Joint Center, a cold laser therapy center, in Irving Texas.
+Cold laser therapy for knee pain is an alternative knee treatment offered by Dr. Alexandra Schnee at the Atlas Medical Center, a cold laser therapy center, in Irving Texas.

 Knee Replacement Surgery: New Study Questions Efficacy and Safety